 He cannot stop you smoking.
-Likewise, you cannot stop him nagging you.
-So you are at stalemate.
+Likewise, you cannot stop him from nagging you.
+So you are at a stalemate.
 Both of you want the other to change and neither of you are willing to change yourself to resolve the situation.

 Something deeper is going on here.
 You are both locked into a power struggle.

 You are afraid that if you give up smoking, he has won.
 Then he decides what is right for you, not you.
 That is too much of a sacrifice for you.
 You want a marriage where you have the freedom to make your own decisions about your personal well-being.

 He has his own picture of marriage and it includes an intelligent, responsible, healthy wife.
 Because you smoke, he doesn’t think you measure up.
 But because he loves you and doesn’t want to lose you, he wants you to change.
 Give up smoking and his value system is no longer offended.

 Every single one of us has a picture of the marriage and marriage partner we want.
 This picture is made up of numerous values and beliefs.
 Most couples want to make sure their values match so they share what is important to them before they marry.
 Unfortunately, this doesn’t avoid the problem of conflicting beliefs and values.
 Not all scenarios can be canvassed during prenuptial discussions.
 Many conflicts will only surface when an issue is played out in real life.
 Secondly, couples often ignore information about the differences between them.

 Both you and your husband are guilty of overlooking a basic difference.
 You knew he didn’t like smokers and he knew you smoked.
 He probably thought you’d give it up and you probably thought he’d tolerate the smoking.